singnet/dev-portal/docs/ai-developers/mpe.md

 - **current_nonce**
   <br>Current nonce of the payment channel.
-- **current_signed_amoun**t
+- **current_signed_amount**
-  <br>Last amount which were signed by client with current_nonce.
-If no messages were signed with the current_nonce, then this value is an empty byte string (b''), which we should interpret as 0.
+  <br>Last amount which were signed by the client with current_nonce.
+If no messages were signed with current_nonce, then this value is an empty byte string (b''), which we should interpret as 0.
-- **current_signature **
+- **current_signature**
-  <br>Last signature sent by the client with current_nonce, it could be absent (empty string) if no message was signed with current nonce.
+  <br>Last signature sent by the client with current_nonce, it could be absent (empty string) if no message was signed with current_nonce.
 - **oldnonce_signed_amount**
-  <br>last amount which was signed by client with nonce=current_nonce - 1.
+  <br>Last amount which was signed by the client with nonce=current_nonce - 1.
 - **oldnonce_signature**
-  <br>last signature sent by client with nonce = current_nonce - 1.
+  <br>Last signature sent by client with nonce = current_nonce - 1.

 **Note:** The two last values are not available in current version, if implemented, can calculate the unspent_amount in the case that current_nonce != |Blockchain_nonce.

 **Example**
 Assume that the server performs a close/reopen procedure for the channel.
 The client can proceed without confirmation from the Blockchain, because the server does not need to be dependent, or the client ensures that the request is mined before expiration of the channel.

-Before considering the above scenario, define the following parameters
+Before considering the above scenario, let us define the following parameters
 - |Blockchain_nonce - nonce of the channel in the Blockchain
 - |Blockchain_value - value of the channel in the Blockchain